Darlington (UK Parliament constituency)

 Darlington is the parliamentary constituency for the eponymous market town in County Durham in the North East of England.
-It is currently represented in the House of Commons of the UK Parliament by Peter Gibson of the Conservative Party, who was first elected in 2019.
+It is currently represented in the House of Commons of the UK Parliament by Lola McEvoy of the Labour Party, who was first elected in 2024.

-The constituency was created for the 1868 election; it covers the market town of Darlington in County Durham.
+The constituency was created for the 1868 election.

 Constituency profile

 The constituency is tightly drawn around the Darlington urban boundary, and is slightly less wealthy and more deprived than the UK average figures.

 Boundaries

 1868–1885

 Under the Reform Act 1867, the proposed contents of the new parliamentary borough were defined as the townships of Darlington, Haughton-le-Skerne, and Cockerton.
 However, this was amended under the Boundary Act 1868, with the boundary defined as being coterminous with the Municipal Borough of Darlington.

 See map on Vision of Britain website.

-1885-1918
+1885–1918

 As defined in 1868 with minor amendments.